 Online courses follow the University's attendance policy.
-Professors count attendance based on submission of assignments by specific due dates, by discussion board participation, or other academic-related activities (quiz, homework, sign-in sheet, etc.).
-Additional attendance monitors include logging on to a course on a regular basis (a minimum of once a week) and completing assignments on time.
+Professors count attendance based on the submission of assignments by specific due dates, discussion board participation, or other academic-related activities (quizzes, homework, sign-in sheet, etc.).
+Additional attendance monitors include logging on to a course regularly (a minimum of once a week) and completing assignments on time.
 Deadlines for submitting assignments are treated like attendance in regular classes.
-A student's failure to complete a task will be considered an absence and will be treated in accord with University policies.
+A student's failure to complete a task will be considered an absence and will be treated in accordance with University policies.